evmos/academy/README.md

 # Evmos Academy

 Welcome to the Academy Docs, the official place to dive deeper into the world of Evmos.

 ## How to contribute?

 To contribute/update content in the Academy website, we welcome you to create a pull request.

-### Steps to create a pull request:
+### Steps to create a pull request

 You must have git installed and configured on your local computer.

-#### Step 1: Fork the repository:
+#### Step 1: Fork the repository

 ![Fork Academy](static/img/AcademyFork.png)